Discovering Sri Lanka: Your Ultimate Airport Guide

 Airport Infrastructure

-Sri Lanka’s airport infrastructure has been evolving to accommodate the increasing passenger and cargo traffic.
+Sri Lanka’s airport infrastructure has evolved to accommodate the increasing passenger and cargo traffic.
 Its facilities are geared towards ensuring a safe, efficient, and comfortable travel experience.

 Runways and Terminals

-The Bandaranaike International Airport (BIA), serving as the primary international airport, boasts two runways and three terminals, including one dedicated to cargo.
-The runways are equipped to handle wide-body aircraft, affording airlines versatile operations.
+Bandaranaike International Airport (BIA), the primary international gateway, features two runways and three terminals, including one dedicated to cargo.
+Engineers have equipped the runways to accommodate wide-body aircraft, allowing airlines to conduct versatile operations with ease.

-Mattala Rajapaksa International Airport (MRIA) is equipped with a single runway and one passenger terminal.
-It stands out for its modern design and capability to handle up to a million passengers per year.
+In contrast, Mattala Rajapaksa International Airport (MRIA) operates with a single runway and one passenger terminal.
+Despite its smaller scale, MRIA stands out for its modern design and its ability to handle up to a million passengers per year, positioning it as a key component of the country’s aviation strategy.

 Ground Transportation

-• Taxi services: Prepaid and metered taxis are available.
+• Taxi services: Both prepaid and metered taxis are readily available.

-• Bus services: Public transport buses connect the airport to major hubs.
+• Bus services: Public transport buses efficiently connect the airport to major city hubs.

-• Shuttle services: For hotel transfers and city commutes.
+• Shuttle services: Ideal for hotel transfers and commutes to nearby towns.

-• Car rentals: Located within the terminal for travellers seeking self-driven vehicles.
+• Car rentals: Located within the terminal, these services cater to travelers seeking self-driven mobility.

 Air Traffic Control

 Sri Lanka’s air traffic control (ATC) is focused on safety and efficiency in airspace management.
-The ATC tower at BIA is responsible for managing the high volume of air traffic, coordinating with both domestic and international flights.
+The ATC tower at BIA is responsible for managing the high air traffic volume, coordinating with domestic and international flights.
 MRIA, while less busy, is equipped with advanced radar systems and trained personnel to handle the airspace around the southern part of the island.

 Airlines Operating in Sri Lanka